 In our situation, Charles went to detox, rehab, recovery house where he relapsed.
 They took him back to detox and he walked out of there.
 We had paid rent at the recovery house and that was the option we made available.
 The rest was up to him.

 I know you wish I’d give you a recipe on how to usher them out gently with some sort of transition housing they’d qualify for as active users.
 And while there are those who’d say you are “enabling” them if you allow them to stay, I would never pass that judgment if that’s where you ended up.

-Because this is an impossible situation.
+Because this is an impossible situation, a gut-wrenching choice.
 And what you do depends on your individual situation, what you can and can’t live with.